 Solder quickly so you will not melt and damage the LEDs

 Make sure you solder everything on the back side of the PCB, not the front side (with the snowmen)

 For soldering the components, I did not follow the order suggested in the instructions.
 I prefer soldering the low profile components (like resistors) first, then working towards the tallest ones (the buzzer and USB connector).
 But the PCB doesn’t have many components close together so it doesn’t really matter.
 If you are not sure, just follow the instructions.

 So I started with soldering the four resistors:

 The orientation of resistors on the PCB doesn’t matter.
-And yes, I know the top resistor is soldered a bit crooked, you should do a better job and solder it flush to the board :p
+And yes, I know the top resistor is soldered a bit crooked, you should do a better job and solder it level to the board :p

 Then, I soldered the microcontroller.
 Make sure the notch on the chip matches the marking on the PCB.
 After the microcontroller, I soldered all the LEDs.
 The tallest pin of the LED goes into the hole with the square pad.
-Try to solder the chip and LEDs quickly because excessiive heat might damage them.
+Try to solder the chip and LEDs quickly because excessive heat might damage them.

 The finished project

 Hopefully, your finished project now looks like this.

 Power it up, and hope that the magic smoke won’t escape.
 If everything went well, you should be greeted with a glorious RGB LED light show.